Stackclash/5e-vault/5. Mechanics/Classes/Artificer Artillerist (TCE).md

 ### Tool Proficiency (Level 3)

 When you adopt this specialization at 3rd level, you gain proficiency with [[5.
 Mechanics/Items/Woodcarvers Tools.md\|woodcarver's tools]].
-If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+If you already have this proficiency, you gain proficiency with one other type of [[5.
+Mechanics/Items/Artisans Tools.md\|artisan's tools]] of your choice.

 ### Artillerist Spells (Level 3)